 For individuals who have chronic spinal, sacroiliac, or pelvic pain who receive MUA, the evidence includes case series and nonrandomized comparative studies.
 Relevant outcomes are symptoms, functional outcomes, quality of life, and treatment-related morbidity.
 Scientific evidence on spinal MUA, spinal manipulation with joint anesthesia, and spinal manipulation after epidural anesthesia and corticosteroid injection is very limited.
 No randomized controlled trials have been identified.
 Evidence on the efficacy of MUA over several sessions or for multiple joints is also lacking.
+Safety outcomes in these settings are poorly described.
 The evidence is insufficient to determine the effects of the technology on health outcomes.